Here are some important resources for students who commute to campus:

 As a courtesy, jumper cables are available for students who may have a dead car battery on campus.
-They can be borrowed from the Office of Commuter Affairs using your DU ID.
+They can be borrowed from the Office of Commuter Affairs using your DU Card.

 South Side Shuttle

-The South Side Shuttle operates Monday thru Friday from 7:00 a.m. to 10:00 p.m.
-The shuttle arrives at Duquesne approximately every 12-20 minutes, with a second shuttle operating during the peak ride time of 11:00 a.m. to 2:00 p.m.
-It does not operate on weekends, scheduled breaks/holidays, or over the summer.
-Only commuter students who reside in the South Side may purchase shuttle passes.
+The South Side Shuttle operates Monday through Friday from 7:00 a.m. to 10:00 p.m.
+The shuttle arrives at Duquesne approximately every 15-20 minutes.
+It does not operate on weekends, scheduled breaks/holidays or over the summer.